ShaunJose/Github_Access/README.md

 ### Instructions:
+(This assumes all tools needed have been installed or implemented in the environment).

 1. *(Optional)* Set constants in Github_Access.py as per instructed in Limitations, and save file. (default constants set work fine)

 2. Run file.
 Terminal: **python Github_Access.py**

-3. *(Optional)* Set constants in index.html as per instructed in Limitations, and save file. (default constants set work fine
+3. *(Optional)* Set constants in index.html as per instructed in Limitations, and save file. (default constants set work fine)

   IMPORTANT:
 4. Open index.html to see visualizations.
 (Tricky).